ellimaijat/ellimaijat.github.io/cmdline_course.md

 ---
 layout: default
 ---
-## Introduction
+# Introduction

 The course was **an introduction to command-line used in terminal on Linux or Unix**.
 The aim was to introduce to the general use of terminal and different programs in it, but also to give an example of possible uses of Unix/Linux in language technology and linguistics.

+# Course content

 ## Week 1
 The first week was *an introduction to the topic* of the course and the